 While this is a pretty large wall, we could have easily hung it all in one day.
 I enlisted my friend Mary to help me out and we worked on it half of one day and then I finished the rest another day.
 Having a friend help is a good idea, especially while you are still getting the hang of it.
 Pun intended.

-Then cut all the pieces and label them so you can keep track.
+2. Then cut all the pieces needed to cover the wall and label them so you can keep track.
 (I have a piece of cardboard under the wallpaper.)

 In no time at all, we had nearly finished the whole wall.